 On October 3rd, 2021, the Turin International Book Fair gave the public a little taste of the festival that was about to come: as a preview for the many guests that were to appear, it welcomed three international writers: Maylis de Kerangal, Kader Abdolah, and Margaret Atwood, and it was the latter whose meeting opened the event.

 Atwood is a Canadian poet and novelist, having published more than 40 books.
 She is also known for her literary criticism work and activism on environmentalist and feminist issues.
 Her most famous novel is The Handmaid’s Tale, from which the showrunner Bruce Miller adapted a successful series for Hulu.
 At the fair preview, she presented her latest books: Dearly, a poetry collection, and Tric Trac Trio, a children’s book.
-She was already in Italy to receive the Lattes Grinzane 2021 prize which she was awarded.
-She was interviewed by Loredana Lipperini: a writer, journalist and radio broadcaster for the program Fahrenheit.
+She was already in Italy to receive the Lattes Grinzane 2021 prize.
+Her interviewer was Loredana Lipperini: a writer, journalist, and radio broadcaster for the program Fahrenheit.

 Where Atwood’s passion for writing started

 As the interview started, Lipperini asked Atwood about her beginnings as a writer.
 The author talked about how she wrote her first short novel when she was 7 years old.
 She then abandoned writing in favor of painting, only to start writing again at 16 years old because “it was more fun”.

 Back then, according to Atwood, writing in Canada was somewhat of an individual thing to do.
 It was hard to get published and poets all knew each other, communicating through letters and organizing public readings in coffee houses.
 Her readings were mostly in The Bohemian Embassy, an abandoned warehouse that some people actually thought was a real embassy.